alan-w-u/notion-exporter/README.md

 # Notion Exporter

-The goal of this exporter is to efficiently retrieve, preprocess, and convert pages from Notion into formatted markdown files.
-This streamlines the process of maintaining Notion-related projects, reduces manual effort, and enhances overall responsiveness.

-Please note, this is a **CLI** with no graphical frontend interface.
+A script to export Notion pages as formatted markdown files.
+It iterates over the pages in a database and downloads all their content, including text, images, audio, and more.
+Only pages that have not been exported or have been modified since the last export will be included.

 ## Setup Instructions

-Before running the script, the `.env` file must be created and populated with the relevant information (Notion API key, database ID, etc.).
+Before running the script, the `.env` file must be created and populated with the relevant information (Notion API keys, database IDs, etc.).
 Additionally, a Notion Integration must be created and linked to the respective database.
 Once these steps are completed, the script can be executed.

 ### Template `.env` File

-1. Create the `.env` file in the root folder.
-This serves as a template, and the necessary information will be retrieved in later steps.
+1. Create a `.env` file in the root folder.
+Inside the `.env` file, inclde the following structure:
 ```
 NOTION_API_KEY_0 = ''
 NOTION_API_KEY_1 = ''
 ...

-NOTION_DATABASE_ID = ''
+DATABASE_ID_0 = ''

-DATA_DIRECTORY = ''
+DATABASE_ID_1 = ''
+...
 ```
 *Note: It is possible to have mutliple Notion API keys using the naming scheme `NOTION_API_KEY_#` (unique # for each key).
 Due to rate limitations, it is **HIGHLY** recommended to create multiple keys.
 Although each integration has a requests per second rate limit, different clients using different integrations can run concurrently.*

+*Note: It is possible to have mutliple database IDs using the naming scheme `DATABASE_ID_#` (unique # for each key).*

-This [tutorial](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion) provides a comprehensive guide for setting up an integration.
+> This [tutorial](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion) provides a comprehensive guide for setting up an integration.
 A summarized version of the steps is outlined below:

 ### `NOTION_API_KEY_#` +  [Create and Link an Integration](https://developers.notion.com/docs/create-a-notion-integration#create-your-integration-in-notion)